Confession: I used to think coleslaw was just… filler. The obligatory scoop on the plate that nobody actually eats.

 I like to keep the vegetables separate from the dressing until just before mixing to maintain their crunch.

-Step 2: Build the Spicy Dressing Base
+Step 2: Whisk the Creamy Dressing

 - 1 cup mayonnaise